grb-bo/github-attention/README.md

 While a general Graph Neural Network processes graph-structured data, a *Graph Attention Network* does so through the **attention mechanism**.

-This model is composed of 3 attention-based layers with a varying numbers of attention heads, which are **indipendent** ways of aggregate information between nodes during the message passing.
+This model is composed of 3 attention-based layers with a varying numbers of attention heads, which are **indipendent** ways of aggregating information between nodes during the message passing.
 During training the layers learn to optimize how much "importance" each node gives to neighboring nodes, fine-tuning the attention weights.
 More heads means that the model is examining different aspects of the neighborhood at the same time.
 More layers means that the influence of more distant (_k_-adjacent) nodes is being examined.

 As previously stated, the input of the model are the nodes features, which get processed through message passing.